theupdateframework/pep-maximum-security-model/README.rst

 Although the maximum security model provides additional protections while still supporting continuous delivery of distributions, it was postponed for several
 reasons: {LV: I would reorder this sentence to put the main point first.
 Also, is the point that it was postponed or that it is separate from PEP 458?]: "The maximum security model provides .... delivery of distributions.
 However, for the following reasons, it is [___?__] as a separate PEP:

 1. A build farm (distribution wheels on supported platforms are generated on PyPI infrastructure for each project) may possibly complicate matters.
     PyPI wants to support a build farm in the future.
 Unfortunately, if wheels are auto-generated externally, developer signatures for these wheels are unlikely.
-However, there might still be a benefit to generating wheels from source distributions that *are* signed by developers (provided that reproducible wheels are possible).
+However, there might still be a benefit to generating wheels from source distributions that *are* [LV: why is 'are' in italics?] signed by developers (provided that
+    reproducible wheels are possible).
 Another possibility is to optionally delegate trust of these wheels to an online role.

 2. An easy-to-use key management solution is needed for developers.
     `miniLock`__ is one likely candidate for management and generation of keys.
-    Although developer signatures can be left as an option, this approach may be insufficient due to the great number of unsigned dependencies that can occur for a signed distribution requested by a client.
+    Although developer signatures can remain an option, this approach may be insufficient due to the great number of unsigned dependencies that can occur [LV: would 'accumulate' be a better word than 'occur'?] for a signed distribution requested by a client.
 Requiring developers to manually sign distributions and manage keys is expected to render key signing an unused feature.

     __ https://minilock.io/

-3. A two-phase approach, where the minimum security model is implemented first followed by the maximum security model, can simplify matters and give PyPI administrators time to review the feasibility of end-to-end signing.
+3. A two-phase approach, where the minimum security model is implemented first followed [LV: replace "first followed by" with "before"] by the maximum security model, can [LV: I'd say either may or will, rather than 'can']  simplify matters and give PyPI administrators time to review the feasibility of end-to-end signing.